Monuments under renovation

 - Yakushiji temple (Nara)

 The Yakushiji temple is the oldest wooden temples in Japan.
 Constructed in the seventh century by Emperor Tenmu to implore the gods to cure his wife's illness, it is a very sacred and historic place in the archipelago.
 Fortunately, the East Pagoda has reopened to the public for the first time in more than a decade, as the renovation was completed in June 2020.

 - Kofukuji temple (Nara)

-Although the interior of the castle is currently closed to the public, visitors can still admire it from the outside.
-A pity for tourists, it will reopen in 2021, however repair works will continue for over twenty years.
+Although the interior of the castle is closed to the public, visitors can still admire the fortress from the outside.
+Despite the extension of the works which will be spread over about twenty years.

 Restoration work has finished for the tenshukaku main towers of Kumamoto Castle and is now open to the public.